Ntsekees/Nahaiwa/grammar/src/morphology/binding-slot.md

   └─
 ```

-  • ⟪θa⟫: indicates that the current clause is terminated and the word marked with this clitic belongs to the next outer clause, and is a continuation thereof.
+* ⟪ʎï⟫, the Coinjective, indicates that the word has the same anchoring as the preceding word bearing Injective ⟪m⟫ Binding.

+* ⟪θa⟫, the Post-subordinative, indicates that tagged word is anchored immediately after the end of a subordinate clause, and serves the purpose of explicitly marking the termination point of said subordinate clause.
+The tagged word therefore belongs to the immediate parent clause of the terminated subordinate clause.

 ```
   ┌───────────────